-Netflix made headlines this week for three major cancelations, solidifying its reputation for being a bit trigger-happy and pulling the plug on original content before people are ready.
+Netflix has again made headlines this week for canceling another four shows, firmly solidifying its reputation for being trigger-happy and pulling the plug on original content before viewers are ready.

 In the high-stakes streaming wars, Netflix is clearly looking for as many Stranger Things or The Witcher-level smash hit as possible.
-Nevertheless, the platform’s penchant for terminating original series that are still finding their feet is really starting to grate on me.
+Nevertheless, the platform’s penchant for terminating original series that are still finding their feet is really grating on me.

-- One cast member sees the wait for Stranger Things season 4 as a positive
+- One cast member claims Stranger Things season 4 will have the highest stakes ever

 - The 26 biggest canceled TV shows — is your fave on the list?